maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 release-drafter will automatically update the draft release changelog and the galaxy.yml version will be bumped if needed.

 Once a draft release is published, collection packages will be added to the release and ansible-galaxy automatically.

+If you need to manually bump the collection version, run the `update-version` script and adjust the test versions if required.